The cost of selling property in Barcelona - as an individual

 The costs of owning property in Barcelona

-- The main base of professional activities or economic interests are in Spain;
+- Whose main base of professional or economic activities are in Spain, directly or indirectly.

-When you have purchased your apartment as a foreigner and paid the obligatory transfer tax, you need to be concerned with several costs: IBI- property tax, community fees, wealth tax and personal income tax (if you rent the apartment).
+Once you have purchased your apartment as a foreigner and paid the obligatory taxes and costs, there are still several other costs you need to be aware of: IBI (property tax), community fees, wealth tax, and personal income tax (if you rent the apartment).

 - The IBI is a mandatory property tax, which is paid to the local town hall.
-These taxes are aimed at improving the infrastructure and cleanliness of the selected community.
+These taxes are aimed at improving the infrastructure and cleanliness of the given community.

 - Property tax slips are issued by the municipality, normally between the months of September and November.
-The rate of tax is usually between 1.1% and 2.0% of the cadastral value of the property.
+The tax rate is usually between 1% and 2% of the cadastral value of the property.

 - If you fail to transfer the IBI to the local authorities within the indicated time frame, there will be a penalty charge of 10-20% of the IBI.
 To avoid such a situation, you can arrange for an automatic transfer to be made with a Spanish bank.

-- Residents and non-residents have to pay IBI
+- Both residents and non-residents have to pay IBI.

 - Community fees are costs paid to the president of the building.
-The costs are aimed at the maintenance of the building.
+This fee is paid towards the maintenance of the building.

 - The cost of the community fees depends on the building and the maintenance required.

-- Residents and non-residents have to pay community tax
+- Both residents and non-residents have to pay community tax.

-Example: If you are non-resident and purchased your property for €100.000 and you want to know how much your annual costs will be, you have to consider the following:
+Example: Whether you are a resident or a non-resident, if you purchased an apartment for €100.000 where you do not reside, and you want to know how much your annual costs will be, you have to consider the following: